Quantum Mechanics Based on an Extended Least Action Principle and Information Metrics of Vacuum Fluctuations: Discussion and conclusions

 The entropic dynamics approach to quantum mechanics~\cite{Caticha2011, Caticha2019} bears some similarity with the theory presented in this work.
 For instance, the formulations are carried out with two steps, an infinitesimal time step and a cumulative time period.
 It also aims to derive the physical dynamics by extremizing entropy.
 However, the entropic dynamics approach relies on another postulate on energy conservation to complete the derivation of the Schr\"{o}dinger equation.
 The theory presented in this paper has the advantage of simplicity since it recursively applies the same least observability principle in both an infinitesimal time step and a cumulative time period.
 The entropic dynamics approach also requires several seemingly arbitrary constants in the formulation, while we only need the Planck constant $\hbar$ and its meaning is clearly given in Assumption 2.

-The formulation presented here does not depend on the stochastic mechanics~\cite{Nelson}.
-Therefore there is no need to assume immeasurable concepts such as forward and backward velocities, or osmotic velocity.
-This shows the simplicity and elegance of the least observability principle compared to previous variation approaches based on stochastic mechanics~\cite{Yasue, Guerra, Zambrini, Yang2021}

 The derivation of the Schr\"{o}dinger equation in Section \ref{sec:SE} starts from (\ref{cAction}) which is due to Hall and Reginatto~\cite{Hall:2001,Hall:2002}.
-Here we provide a rigorous proof of (\ref{cAction}) using canonical transformation.
 Mathematically, we arrive at the same extended Hamilton-Jacobi equation (\ref{QHJ}) as that in \cite{Hall:2001,Hall:2002}.
 However, the underlying physical foundation is very different.
 Hall and Reginatto assume an exact uncertainty relation (\ref{exactUR}), while in our theory (\ref{exactUR}) is derived from the least observability principle in a infinitesimal time step.
-We clearly show the information origin of the Bohm's potential term, while Hall and Reginatto derive it by assuming the random fluctuations in momentum space and the exact uncertainty relation.
+We clearly show the information origin of the Bohm potential, while Hall and Reginatto derive it by assuming the random fluctuations in momentum space and the exact uncertainty relation.
 We also use the general definition of relative entropy for information metrics $I_f$ and obtain the generalized Schr\"{o}dinger equation, which is not possible using the methods presented in \cite{Hall:2001,Hall:2002}.